 Bellevue, WA 98007

-There is a $10 registration fee per student to participate.
+There is a $15 registration fee per student to participate–this covers the cost of the t-shirt, program and participation certificate; in addition, it helps us offset some of the costs incurred while planning the fair.
 Fee waivers are available to students who qualify for free or reduced price lunches.
-Checks should be made out to the “Bellevue College Foundation” and be sent in along with the required ISEF forms.
+Checks should be made out to the “Bellevue College” and be sent in along with the required ISEF forms.
+See address above.

 I’m working in a team.
 Do each of us have to pay the registration fee?

 Yes, each student must pay his/her own registration fee.
 Each member of the team also needs to register online.

 I just found out that I won’t be able to participate in the fair.
 Can I get a refund?

 We cannot give refunds for students who are unable to attend the fair.
 It takes time and resources for the CSRSEF to review all of the projects, entered or not.

 All students are required to submit the four Intel ISEF forms and the Bellevue College Photo Release form listed on the student page.
 Different types of projects require different types of forms.
 Additional forms are required for projects involving human subjects, vertebrate animals, controlled substances and/or potentially hazardous biological agents.
 You can use the Intel ISEF Rules Wizard or email us if you are unsure which forms you need.